Buchanhaven Hearts F.C.

-Buchanhaven Hearts Junior Football Club are a Scottish football club, from Peterhead, Aberdeenshire.
-Members of the Scottish Junior Football Association, they currently play in Scottish Junior Football North Second Division.
-The club are based at Raemoss Park in the Buchanhaven area of Peterhead and the team colours are maroon.
+Buchanhaven Hearts Football Club is a Scottish football club from Peterhead, Aberdeenshire.
+Members of the Scottish Junior Football Association, it currently plays in North of Scotland Football League.
+The club is based at Raemoss Park in the Buchanhaven area of Peterhead.
+The team home colour is maroon & away colour is blue.

-The original Buchanhaven Hearts side were founded in 1908 and existed as a Junior club until 1946.
+The original Buchanhaven Hearts side was founded in 1908 and existed as a Junior club until 1946.
 After several years in abeyance, the club re-formed in 1959 as a Welfare side before re-joining the SJFA in 1971.
+A new committee was formed in July 2023, on returning to the Premier division.
+The committee is working hard behind the scenes to modernize the football club and organising events and sponsors that will continue to provide financial stability for years to come.

+The Buchanhaven Hearts social club supports the football club, making use of its bar and large function room to provide refreshments and hospitality packages for home fixtures.